SURVEILLANCE PARTY LOCKOUT

 Co-founder of Surveillance Party, Xan Müller has a singular vision for a united and inclusive music scene.
 A classically trained pianist since the age of 7, he has released on Ministry of Sound, remixed Paul Mac, played support for The Orb, Freq Nasty & Wilkinson and scored for Disney, BMW and Triple J. Known for a distinctive synth-based style that combines pop melody, deep rave vibes and 80s quirk, Müller traverses genres with a unique sense of exploration and nostalgia.

-A vocalist, guitarist and trumpeter, Rye Gordon creates material under a broad spectrum of alternative/indie, electronic and hip hop, attempting to blur the lines between the three genres.
+A vocalist, guitarist and trumpeter, Rye Gordon creates material under a broad spectrum of alternative/indie/folk, electronic and hip hop, determined to blur the lines between genres and create something new from the mixture.